E-Sh4rk/Prototype/README.md

 [![DOI](https://zenodo.org/badge/308046842.svg)](https://zenodo.org/badge/latestdoi/308046842)

-The web version of this prototype can be tested [here](https://e-sh4rk.github.io/Prototype/).
+The web version of this prototype can be tested [here](https://www.cduce.org/dynlang/) (or [there](https://e-sh4rk.github.io/Prototype/) for a more experimental version).

 ## Using the docker image